Stocks slide, yields up on 'higher for longer' rates view

 PHOTO

-LONDON/SINGAPORE - Global stocks dipped on Tuesday, while bond yields and the dollar traded near multi-month highs as investors reined in expectations for more big U.S. interest rate cuts ahead of the U.S. election.
+Global stocks dipped on Tuesday, while bond yields and the dollar traded near multi-month highs, as investors reined in expectations for more big U.S. interest rate cuts ahead of U.S. elections.

-Bucking the trend in the equities market was the European heavyweight software company SAP, which surged to an all-time high after raising its full-year targets.
+An early set of quarterly earnings were positive, with shares of German software company SAP, U.S. carmaker General Motors, and conglomerate 3M Co rising after upbeat results.

-The MSCI All-World index ticked 0.2% lower, while U.S. futures pointed to another weaker start open after Monday's drop in the benchmark indices.
+But that was not enough to lift broader stock markets.
+U.S. stock futures pointed to another weaker start after Monday's drop in the benchmark indexes, while the MSCI All-World index fell 0.3%.

 "We're getting very close to the U.S. election and the data in the U.S. has been strong.
-So there is a question about how much the Fed can do," said Peter Schaffrik, global macro strategist at RBC Capital Markets.
+So there is a question about how much the Fed can do," said Peter Schaffrik, global macro strategist at RBC Capital Markets, referring to U.S. monetary policy easing.

+A host of data signalling U.S. economic strength has thrown cold water over bets of another larger than usual rate cut, following the Fed's half-point reduction in September.

-The chances of the U.S. Federal Reserve delivering a quarter-point rate cut at its Nov.
-7 meeting have receded to 87% from near certainty a week ago, according to CME's FedWatch tool.
+The chances of the Fed delivering a quarter-point cut at its Nov.
+7 meeting have receded to 89% from near-certainty a week ago, according to CME's FedWatch tool, while there are virtually no bets on a 50 basis point (bp) cut.

-A host of data signalling U.S. economic strength have thrown cold water on bets over another outsized cut, following the Fed's decision to cut rates by half a point in September.

-Adding to the uncertainty was the looming U.S. election, where former Republican president Donald Trump and Democrat Vice President Kamala Harris are caught in a tight battle to win over some of the more competitive states ahead of the Nov.
+Adding to the uncertainty is the looming U.S. election, where former Republican president Donald Trump and Democrat Vice President Kamala Harris are in a tight battle to win over some of the more competitive states ahead of the Nov.
 5 voting day.

 The dollar index was just below that peak at 103.89.

-Benchmark 10-year Treasury yields rose 2 basis points to 4.21%, extending a sharp move higher and hitting their highest since late July.
+Benchmark 10-year Treasury yields rose nearly 2 bps to 4.1997%, extending a sharp move higher and hitting their highest since late July.

+Pepperstone strategist Michael Brown said he did not buy into the theory that the so-called "Trump trade" alone was behind the sell-off in Treasuries.

+"Firstly, swing state polls have hardly moved in recent weeks, and in most cases still have Trump and Harris neck-and-neck, well within the margin of error.
+Extrapolating a definitive signal from these is a tough, if not impossible, ask," he said, adding that longer-term yields tend to respond more to shifts in long-term expectations for growth, rather than short-term politics.

 ASIA TRADE